John Constable (1776 - 1837)

 "The Valley Farm" shows another view of Willie Lott's cottage in Flatford, which is also seen in the "Hay Wain".

-Constable said this picture was 'painted for a very particular person -
+Constable said this picture was 'painted for a very particular person - the person for whom I have all my life painted'.

 John Constable died in 1837 and is buried in Hampstead alongside his beloved Maria.